-- 1.1 Excessive distraction of other students any conduct or behavior that is disruptive to the orderly educational process in the classroom or any similar grouping for instruction. - 1.2 Violations of rules concerning food or drink. - 1.3 Excessive Tardiness (See Attendance Policy) - 1.4 Non-conformity to dress code. - 1.5 Inappropriate public display of affection. - 1.6 Violation of Cell Phone/Electronic Device policy - 1.7 Possession of matches, lighters, or devices designed to assist in the use of tobacco or vaping products. - 1.8 Cheating related to homework - 1.9 Being in an unsupervised or unauthorized location on campus or at a school activity. - 1.10 Verbal Offense coarse joking, profanity, or implicit language. - 1.11 Bullying - 1.12 Any other violation which the Dean or Dean of Students may reasonably deem to fall within this category.
+1.1 Excessive distraction of other students - any conduct or behavior that is disruptive to the orderly educational process in the classroom or any similar grouping for instruction.

+- 1.2 Violations of rules concerning food or drink. - 1.3 Excessive Tardiness (4 or more tardies in one class per semester) - 1.4 Non-conformity to dress code. - 1.5 Inappropriate public display of affection. - 1.6 Violation of Cell Phone/Electronic Device policy - 1.7 Possession of matches, lighters, or devices designed to assist in the use of tobacco or vaping products. - 1.8 Cheating related to homework - 1.9 Being in an unsupervised or unauthorized location on campus or at a school activity. - 1.10 Verbal Offense coarse joking, profanity, or implicit language. - 1.11 Bullying - 1.12 Any other violation which the Dean or Dean of Students may reasonably deem to fall within this category.